DAWA: Dynamic Ambiguity-Wise Adaptation for Real-Time Domain Adaptive Semantic Segmentation: Proposed Method

 \subsection{Dynamic Ambiguous Patch Mask}

-Previous methods \cite{hoyer2023mic,li2023masked} typically apply \textbf{\textit{random}} masking with a \textbf{\textit{fixed}} ratio in unsupervised domain adaptation, which can neglect certain classes and cause noisy predictions by ignoring scene characteristics.
-In addition, the mask ratio should be adaptive to the changing target domain.
-Inspired by \cite{zou2024freqmamba}, we recognize that high-frequency components indicate scene disturbance, where severe interference reduces model confidence in ambiguous classes.
-To address this, we use HFEA to assess the disturbance levels across image regions, adjusting the mask ratio to match domain-specific features.
-This approach minimizes the impact of highly disturbed areas and helps the model focus on less ambiguous regions, enhancing contextual understanding and prediction accuracy.
+Previous methods~\cite{hoyer2023mic} often use \textbf{\textit{random}} masking with a \textbf{\textit{fixed}} ratio, which potentially neglects certain classes and introduce noise by ignoring scene-specific characteristics.
+However, the mask ratio should adapt to the evolving target domain.
+Inspired by~\cite{zou2024freqmamba}, we observe that high-frequency components indicate scene disturbance, where severe interference reduces model confidence in ambiguous classes.
+Therefore, we employ HFEA to measure disturbance levels and dynamically adjust the mask ratio based on domain-specific features, which reduces the impact of noisy regions and guides the model to focus on clearer areas, improving contextual understanding and prediction accuracy.

-\textbf{High Frequency Energy Analysis.} Fourier high-frequency energy can reflect the intensity of disturbance\cite{zou2024freqmamba}.
+\textbf{High Frequency Energy Analysis.} In Fourier spectral decomposition, low-frequency components represent smooth regions, while high-frequency components correspond to rapid intensity changes \cite{zou2024freqmamba} (\eg edges, textures, noise).
+High frequency is more focused on harsh areas, which are more prone to continuous class confusion segmentation errors across continuous domain shifts.
 Thus, we divide the target image into $N \times N$ grids $\mathbf{c}_{i,j}$ and estimate the disturbance level of the current scene using the Fast Fourier Transform to calculate the high-frequency energy ratio $R_{i,j}$ in a certain area.
 This process can be defined as:

 where \(\text{FFT}(\mathbf{c}_{i,j})_{uv}\) denotes the value calculated by the Fast Fourier Transform of the grid $\mathbf{c}_{i,j}$ at the frequency coordinates \((u,v)\) in the frequency domain. $i$ and $j$ denote the rows and columns of the patch indices. \(\text{HF}\) represents the specified high-frequency region, with \((u,v)\) values indicating the range of high-frequency components. \(\epsilon\) is a small constant used to prevent negative infinity in logarithmic calculations. $\text{percentile}(\mathcal{R}, \alpha_\text{mask})$ refers to the value below which a given percentage $\alpha_\text{mask}$ of the $R_{i,j}$ in the set $\mathcal{R}$.
 After sorting the energy of certain regions, we generate masks for the top $\alpha_\text{mask}$ of all regions. $\alpha_\text{mask}$ is the ratio of the mask, whose value is determined by the DH Controller.